Draco7980/Draco7980/README.md

 ## Hey, what's up?
 My name is Douglas, but u can call me Doug!!

-- 🔭 I’m looking for a internship/remote job.
+- 🔭 I’m looking for a remote job as data scientist.
-- 🌱 I’m currently learning Java in a Bootcamp on DIO.
+- 🌱 I’m currently learning python and sql.

 <div align="center">
   <a href="https://github.com/Draco7980">